English Language for Musicians

 You will receive six semester hours for successful completion of Berklee's English as a Second Language program.
 These credits apply to liberal arts elective requirements for students matriculating into the baccalaureate program at Berklee College of Music.
 The Berklee registrar will assist students in transferring credits to other colleges and universities, as applicable.

-International students are required to obtain a valid form I-20 and F-1 student visa to enroll in this program.
+International students are required to obtain a valid Form I-20 and F-1 student visa to enroll in this program.
 You may not participate in the program on a tourist visa.
 Find the necessary visa information and related forms here.

 All participants are requested to perform a placement audition during registration.
 Please be prepared to play a short piece of music no more than three minutes in length.
 You do not need to read music, but if you do, you will be asked to demonstrate your skills in this area.

 Berklee offers a limited number of merit-based, partial-tuition scholarships to the English Language for Musicians program.
-Students seeking financial assistance must create an account here, register for the program, and submit links of a maximum of three video performances (uploaded to YouTube) in the “My Summer Program Forms” section of their account.
+Students seeking financial assistance must create an account here, register for the program, and submit links to a maximum of three video performances (uploaded to YouTube) in the “My Summer Program Forms” section of their account.

 Each of the three recordings should be three to five minutes and should exemplify your best playing in the style you wish to study at the program.
 Scholarships awarded for this program range from $1,000 to $3,000.